DivvyPayHQ/devops-exercise/README.md

 ## DevOps Exercises

 ### Exercise: Infrastructure as Code
-#### Terraform
+#### Objective
-Objective: Create terraform file to deploy a T2.Micro EC2 instance, including VPC Networking and Security Groups
+Create terraform file to deploy a T2.Micro EC2 instance, including VPC Networking and Security Groups
 - Security Group must allow access via port 22 for SSH
 - EC2 instance must be accessible via the Internet
 - All necessary configurations must be captured in Terraform so the instance can be spun down when not in use
 - Recommend using the Amazon Linux 2 AMI

-#### Bonus Exercise: Ansible
+#### Bonus Objective
-Objective: Configure your fresh EC2 Instance with a complete installation of Minikube using Ansible.
+Configure your fresh EC2 Instance with a complete installation of Minikube using Ansible.
 - Require no user input beyond launching the Ansible Playbook
 - Ansible Playbook should include all the steps necessary to install Minikube.